Case Study: Supporting the Birmingham Brain Tumour Network - From Project Launch to Seamless Delivery

 -

-Oversaw operational finance – managing the project budget, onboarding and paying suppliers, and liaising with the Finance department to ensure financial records were accurate and up-to-date.
+Oversaw operational finance – managing the project budget, onboarding and paying suppliers, liaising with the Finance department to ensure financial records were accurate and up-to-date.

 -